Thermal Conductivity Paper Database

 Chemical modification of tannin/furanic rigid foams by isocyanates and polyurethanes

 Polymeric tannin/furanic foams fortified with polyurethane (PUR) and 4,4’ diphenylmethane diisocyanate (pMDI) were prepared.
 The thermo-physical and mechanical properties of the produced foams were investigated experimentally.
-It was found that since there were a number of active isocyanate groups on the PUR that was used, ...
+It was found that since there were a number of active isocyanate groups on the PUR that was used, there was no difference in adding PUR or pMDI to the foams, and so only the results for pMDI were presented.
+It was found that ...

 Author(s): , , , ,